jeffsburton/looma/.junie/guidelines.md

 # Project Guidelines

-* All primevue form components should be wrapped in FloatLabel variant="on"
+* Primevue form components TextInput, TextArea, and Select should be wrapped in FloatLabel variant="on"

 * On the frontend, all fetch calls should be wrapped in the api wrapper found in api.js